microsoft/SynapseML/docs/gpu-setup.md

 page](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/)
 to check availability in your data center.

-## Connect an HDI cluster and a GPU VM via the ARM template
+## Connect an HDI cluster and GPU VMs via the ARM template

-MMLSpark provides an Azure Resource Manager (ARM) template to create a setup that includes an HDInsight cluster and/or a GPU machine for training.
+MMLSpark provides an Azure Resource Manager (ARM) template to create a default setup that includes an HDInsight cluster and a GPU machine for training.
 The template can be found here:
 <https://mmlspark.azureedge.net/buildartifacts/0.10/deploy-main-template.json>.

 It has the following parameters that configure the HDI Spark cluster and